LmonUnluck/VRCLemonStore/README.md

 ## Setup

-All you need to do to get this to work is download [LmonStore.unitypackage](github.com/LmonUnluck/VRCLemonStore/releases/latest)
+All you need to do to get this to work is download the latest [LmonStore.unitypackage](https://github.com/LmonUnluck/VRCLemonStore/releases)